-Mike has a wealth of experience as a strategist, public opinion consultant and communications advisor.
-His career has revolved around building strong relationships, understanding the dynamics of public opinion, and executing effective strategies.
+His career revolves around building strong relationships, understanding the dynamics of public opinion and its convergence with public policy, and executing effective strategies.

-Mike served in senior roles for Premier Christy Clark and her government between 2011 and 2013, then again in 2017 following the general election.
+Mike served in senior roles for Premier Christy Clark and her government between 2011 and 2013.
 He led Clark’s winning leadership campaign team in 2011, led her transition team, and served as Chief of Staff to the Premier, the most senior political appointee in the BC government.
-During his time as Chief of Staff, the BC Jobs Plan and BC LNG strategy were launched.
+During his time as Chief of Staff, the BC Jobs Plan was launched and a foundation laid for sustained balanced budgets.

 Mike led the BC Liberal Party’s 2013 election campaign.
 With a great team, he helped build a campaign strategy that executed a come-from-behind victory, hailed as “stunning” and a “win for the ages” by Canadian news outlets.